PouyaPouryaie/springboot-kafka/kafka-guideline.md

 ## Hints
 - For test consumer part, you can define multi method instead of multi instance to connect to kafka
+- The method annotated with the @DltHandler annotation must be placed in the same class as the @KafkaListener annotated method

 # Keyword
 - Consumer rebalancing